-Users can earn 4 percent cash back on dining, 3 percent cash back on gas purchased at Exxon or Mobil stations, 2 percent cash back on movie tickets and 1 percent cash back on everything else.
-Online shoppers can earn 5 percent cash back plus an additional 10 percent cash back when making purchases using the UPromise World MasterCard.
+Cardholders can earn 5 percent cash back when they make puchases via the Upromise Online Mall (including travel and dining expenses) plus an additional 5 percent cash back when they pay for such purchases.
+Cardholders can also earn 2 percent cash back on eligible department store and movie theater purchases.
+Addtionally, cardholders can earn 1 percent cash back on everything else.
 Rewards can be redeemed as deposits in a high yield savings account, invested in a 529 plan, applied toward existing Sallie Mae student loan payments or disbursed by check once each month.

 Are There Foreign Transaction Fees?